CorvusPrudens/Corvassembly/docsrc/advanced/memory-mapping.rst

   A timer module that can produce interrupts at a fixed frequency.

-  :var TIMER_STATUS: one enables the module, zero disables
+  :var TIMER_STATUS: one enables the module, zero disables it
   :var TIMER_COMP: Timer compare register.
 When the timer accumulator
     reaches the value in ``TIMER_COMP``, the timer accumulator is reset to zero and the ``TIMER`` interrupt is set.